frappe/drive/README.md

 Core — the file manager

 - Large file uploads using multi-part uploads
-- Recursive folder uploads to maintain your folder uploaded folder structure in Drive
+- Folder uploads to maintain your structure in Drive
 - Access your files across multiple platforms
-- Preview files directly in your browser.
-List of supported file previews
+- Preview files directly in your browser, [supported file previews](https://docs.frappe.io/drive/previews)
 - Stream videos directly from the server
-- Search all the files you have access to
+- Search for all your files and files shared shared with you
 - View activity logs of a file to glance at the changes in permissions and file metadata
 - Manage folders in list or grid view and sort them by preference
 - Mark files as favorite and track your recently viewed files
 - Tag files and folders for better organization
-- Filter by tags or file types
+- Filter by tags or file kind
-- Share files and folders with individual users, groups, everyone on the site or publicly.
+- Share files and folders with users, groups, everyone on the site or publish publicly
 - Make user groups to collaborate quickly
 - Invite other users by emailing them directly from Drive
 - Work with guest users who have limited and controlled access to your site